Prakhar-Srivastava/promised-pipes/README.md

   .orElse(() => []);
 ```

-Every concern has a name.
-Every failure mode is handled.
-The logger is isolated.
-The timeout exists.
-It's readable at 9am and at 2am.
+Each concern is explicit.
+Each failure mode is isolated.
+The timeout is real.
+The code is readable under pressure.

 ---

-## Why it works like Unix pipes
+## Why the model works

 In Unix, `ls | grep foo | sort | head -10` works because:
 - data flows left to right through each stage
 - each stage does exactly one thing
 - if any stage fails, the pipeline stops

-promised-pipes is the same idea for async JavaScript:
+`promised-pipes` brings that model to async JavaScript:

 ```
                     ┌─ success channel ───────────────────────────────────────┐